mkdirlove/ImageGen-AI/README.md

 Using Polinations AI API
 ```
-./ImageGen-AI -q "a cute cat with sword" -a polination -o cat1.png -d
+bash ImageGen-AI.sh -q "a cute cat with sword" -a polination -o cat1.png -d
 ```

 Using Replicate AI API
 ```
-./ImageGen-AI -q "a cute cat with sword" -a replicate -o cat2.png -d
+bash ImageGen-AI.sh -q "a cute cat with sword" -a replicate -o cat2.png -d
 ```